johannrichard/oekoboiler-shelly/README.md

 ## Use

-To use it, install the dependencies (running `yarn` will do, as does `npm` if you wish) and define the following five environment variables:
+To run it, install the dependencies (running `yarn` will do, as does `npm` if you wish) and define the following five environment variables:

 - `OB_USER_MAIL`: your Oekoboiler E-Mail
 - `OB_USER_PASSWORD`: your Oekoboiler Password